 And the faster the horse moves, the more your muscles react.
 It is great for flexibility, and anyone who has cantered even around a small ring knows that cardiovascular work is involved as well.

-Now the other advantage of riding is that, once you are up on that horse, you get a different perspective on life itself.
+The other advantage of riding is that, once you are up on that horse, you get a different perspective on life itself.
 It is a tonic, really, refreshing both the body and the mind.
 I have often quoted the old cavalry saying, “There’s nothing as good for the inside of a man as the outside of a horse.”
 I believe that wholeheartedly, and I ride as much as I can, although my time now is limited, as you might imagine.

 In the days before I entered politics, I used to ride several times a week.
-And I told someone recently, I think I stored up a lot of good health from those days in the saddle.
+And I told someone recently that I think I stored up a lot of good health from those days in the saddle.
 On weekends, I still get a couple of hours riding on the trails at Camp David.
-Once in a while I use the trails at Quantico Marine Base over the river in Virginia.
+Once in a while, I use the trails at Quantico Marine Base over the river in Virginia.
 And, of course, when we get out to the ranch, Nancy and I ride about an hour and a quarter every morning.

 We love to get away on weekends at Camp David.
-There we stay in a normal house with a yard.
+There, we stay in a normal house with a yard.
 We can take walks.
 At Camp David, I also get outdoor exercise from swimming.
 The White House has a pool as well, but there is more privacy and more personal time at Camp David.

 Swimming in a pool really can’t match swimming in the ocean.
 I used to love to body surf, which is quite invigorating; there’s not much chance to do that anymore.
-But what I like about swimming in the ocean is that you get the cardiovascular exerciser without the monotony of swimming laps.
+But what I like about swimming in the ocean is that you get cardiovascular exercise without the monotony of swimming laps.